 Should you store coffee beans in the fridge, freezer or pantry?
 It’s a question we get asked a lot.
-To get a definitive answer, Dr Adam Carr from the Coffee Science & Education Centre presents the results of their research.
+To get a definitive answer, Coffee Next team present the results of their research.

 Before I started working at a coffee roastery, I had no idea how best to store an opened bag of coffee beans.
 Well, I had some idea: colder is generally better for preserving things long term, so that’s where I stored my coffee.
 Typically, this was some cheap coffee I got from the supermarket – ah, those were simpler times.